 WASDE: Coarse Grain Outlook

-Global coarse grain production for 2023/24 is forecast up 4.8 million tons to 1,499.3 million.
-This month’s 2023/24 foreign coarse grain outlook is for larger production, trade, and ending stocks relative to last month.
-Foreign corn production is forecast higher as increases for Ukraine, Russia, Burma, and Paraguay are partly offset by declines for Mexico, Egypt, and Indonesia.
-Corn production for Ukraine and Russia is raised based on harvest results to date.
-Mexico production is lowered reflecting a reported decline in summer corn area.
-Foreign barley production is raised as higher production for Russia, Ukraine, and India are partly offset by reductions for Argentina, the EU, and Turkey.
+Global coarse grain production for 2023/24 is forecast 2.7 million tons higher to 1,502.0 million.
+The 2023/24 foreign coarse grain outlook is for larger production, increased trade, and higher ending stocks relative to last month.
+Foreign corn production is raised with increases for Russia, Ukraine, the EU, and Egypt partially offset by reductions for Mexico and Canada.
+Corn production for Ukraine and Russia is raised based on reported harvest results to date.
+EU corn production is higher as an increase for France is partially offset by a reduction for Bulgaria.
+Mexico corn production is cut mostly reflecting lower area.
+Foreign barley production is raised with increases for Canada and Australia.

 Corn exports are raised for Ukraine, the United States, and Turkey.
 Corn imports are higher for Mexico and Iraq.
 Barley exports are raised for Canada while imports are raised for China.
 For 2022/23, corn imports are raised for Mexico but lowered for the EU and Saudi Arabia.
 Barley exports are raised for Australia.
 Foreign corn ending stocks for 2023/24 are slightly higher based on increases for Ukraine and Russia.
 Global corn stocks, at 315.2 million tons, are up fractionally.